sonallux/spotify-web-api-java/README.md

 ## How to release a new version
 1. Update the version number with `./mvnw versions:set -DnewVersion="<version>" -DgenerateBackupPoms=false`
+2. Update CHANGELOG.md
-2. Commit and push changes to GitHub
+3. Commit and push changes to GitHub
-3. Wait till CI is green
+4. Wait till CI is green
-4. Tag and push the commit created in step 1.
+5. Tag and push the commit created in step 1.
 A GitHub actions workflow will automatically deploy the artifacts to Maven Central.